green-got/exercise/README.md

 - Send me the github URL, the test command, and the deployment URL => fabien@green-got.com
 - If it passes the basic tests, we setup a meeting to talk about your code.
 - Then you talk to the others to check that you are a good fit.
 If you are, you're hired.

+# Questions ?

+Of course, you may have questions regarding the assignement and the position.
+Before starting the exercise you can shoot me an email and we will arrange a short meeting.